mmyassin12/rcm_project_final_report/README.md

 <a id="pipeline-design"></a>
 ## ⚙️  Pipeline design

-I built an Azure Data Factory pipeline called onPremToCloud to move multiple on-premises datasets into Azure storage in a strict sequential order.
+I built an Azure Data Factory (ADF) pipeline called onPremToCloud to move multiple on-premises datasets into Azure storage in a strict sequential order.
 I structured the pipeline in Azure Data Factory as a chain of activities where each step runs only after the previous one succeeds.
 I did this to ensure controlled and ordered movement of data from on-prem file sources into Azure storage.

 <a id="creating-connections"></a>